instadeepai/jumanji/README.md

 ```
 where:

-- `state` represents the internal state of an environment: it contains all the information required
+- `state` represents the internal state of the environment: it contains all the information required
 to take a step when executing an action.
 This should **not** be confused with the `observation` contained in the `timestep`,
 which is the information perceived by the agent.
 - `timestep` is a dataclass containing `step_type`, `reward`, `discount`, `observation`, and `extras`.